guenterfischer/docker-images/README.md

 ### Support

-If you appreciate this repository you can buy me a coffee
+If you like this repository, a coffee would be much appreciated :-)

 [!["Buy Me A Coffee"](https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png)](https://www.buymeacoffee.com/guenterfischer)